-Cervical cancer is curable, but whether it goes away permanently depends on several factors.
-Early detection and a favorable response to cancer treatment increase the chances.
+Cervical cancer is curable.
+Early detection and a favorable response to cancer treatment increase the survival rate and chances of it not returning.

 Cervical cancer affects the tissue towards the bottom of the uterus, where the uterus and vagina connect.
 The American Cancer Society predicts that doctors will diagnose around